awab-hassan/15-serverless-api-dynamo-lambda/README.md

 Resource names are parameterized by `project` (default: `data-regen`) and `environment` (default: `dev`), producing names like `data-regen-prod-table` and `data-regen-prod-bucket`.

+This Terraform project deploys a fully serverless data aggregation backend on AWS, centering around a Node.js Lambda function.
+The function is designed to be triggered either on demand via an API Gateway HTTP POST request or on a scheduled basis every two hours using EventBridge.
+Once invoked, the Lambda executes business logic and stores a highly searchable, lightweight index of the event in a DynamoDB table configured for on-demand billing.
+Simultaneously, it generates a larger output artifact and saves it to an S3 bucket with versioning enabled, ensuring historical data is never overwritten.
+The entire stack, including the deployment and zipping of the Lambda code itself, is provisioned seamlessly through Infrastructure as Code.

 ## Stack

 Terraform 1.x · Lambda (Node.js 18) · API Gateway (REST) · DynamoDB (on-demand) · S3 (versioned) · EventBridge · IAM · CloudWatch Logs